SCV-Soft/xpc-wallet/wallet/README.recover.md

 a block explorer to watch, or just open the destination wallet and watch from there.
 If your coins are confirmed, you're done and you can skip the next paragraph to EPILOGUE.

-You can also get a list of your private keys, e.g. to claim coins other than Bitcoin which may sit on the same keys.
+You can also get a list of your private keys, e.g. to claim coins other than XPChain which may sit on the same keys.
 To dump the private keys use:

     ./wallet-tool dump --wallet=/tmp/bitcoin-wallet-decrypted-backup --dump-privkeys